zotonic/zotonic/doc/ref/controllers/controller_websocket.rst

 .. include:: meta-websocket.rst

-Controller which opens a WebSocket connection to the browser.
+Controller which accepts a WebSocket connection from the browser.

 The controller provides persistent WebSocket connections between the client and the server.
 Since Zotonic 0.11, a WebSocket connection is automatically started on the page (unless nostream is given in the script tag).